 – Suetonius, The Deified Augustus, 10

 Octavian came to Rome on 6 May 44 BCE and began struggles with Antony over the title of Caesar’s main successor.
-He was supported by Cicero who addressed against Mark Antony and thanks to him he got the position of praetor.
+He was supported by Cicero who addressed Mark Antony and thanks to him he got the position of praetor.
 In the begging Antony was against Octavian and made things difficult for him.
-Specter of civil war was more and more real.
+The spectre of the civil war was more and more real.
 Octavian, forced into Rome pushed his choice for the consul and began to cooperate with Mark Antony.

-With time Octavian began to get more and more Caesar’s supporters.
-Thanks to the inherited money and funds taken from Brundisium he managed to bribe two Antony’s legions.
+With time Octavian began to get more and more of Caesar’s supporters.
+Thanks to the inherited money and funds taken from Brundisium he managed to bribe two of Antony’s legions.
 This way he built a huge private army ready to sacrifice.
-Antony, as he noticed a threat in Rome, left the capital and went to war to Cisalpine Gaul.
+Antony, as he noticed a threat in Rome, left the capital and went to war in Cisalpine Gaul.

 Antony besieged Brutus’s forces at Mutina and, despite the Senate’s call to resign from the siege, he did not change his mind.
 Senate, having no army, started to look for an ally.
 The choice fell on the young Octavian, who had been already commanding considerable forces.
 As a supporter of Caesar, he had good opinions among the senators, especially Cicero valued him.
 Senate decided to entrust Octavian with the country, which gave him legal right to command his soldiers and send them to Gaul, along with the consuls in 43 BCE: Aulus Hirtius and Gaius Vibius Pansa, in order to stop the siege.
 In April 43 BCE Antony’s forces were defeated in the battles of Forum Gallorum and Mutina and forced to retreat to Gaul of Narbonne.
 Both consuls died during the clashes, and their armies came under the orders of Octavian.